Disability Specific Adjustments: Health Conditions

 A wide range of health conditions may impact on students’ learning, assessment performance, and class attendance.
-These conditions include epilepsy, asthma, diabetes, kidney disorders, cystic fibrosis, cancer, hepatitis, chronic fatigue syndrome (CFS), and HIV/AIDS.
+These conditions include epilepsy, asthma, diabetes, kidney disorders, cystic fibrosis, chronic pain, cancer, hepatitis, chronic fatigue syndrome (CFS), and HIV/AIDS.
 In this category these health conditions can be complex, fluctuating, episodic or flaring conditions which are unpredictable.
 The unpredictable nature of these conditions can impact negatively on a student's capacity to undertake their studies.

 Students receiving treatment for cancer may have long and debilitating periods of nausea and fatigue.
 Respiratory and cardiac diseases may affect mobility and impair the strength, speed, endurance, coordination and dexterity necessary for writing and for manipulating equipment.
 Symptoms may vary in severity over quite short periods of time.
 Some health conditions are progressively degenerative; the course of others is highly unpredictable.

 The impact of a chronic health condition on learning will vary according to the disability.
 Students may be affected in the following ways: